What happens to my bank account if I die?

 Deceased estates: Find out what happens to bank accounts after death.

 In the event of death, the deceased’s bank accounts are closed.
-Any remaining funds will be paid out in accordance to the deceased’s will, which is a legally binding document that outlines who gets the deceased’s assets following death.
+Any remaining money will be paid out in line with what the deceased requested on their will, which is a legally binding document that outlines who gets the deceased’s assets following death.

 The following documents must be provided before the financial institution can close or transfer ownership of the account(s):

 - Letter of Administration (if applicable)

 Some financial institutions will accept the following, or a combination of the following documents as proof of death: